 Don’t let your new position and ambition manifest as arrogance.
 Instead, try to be gentle and humble, letting your managerial skills speak for themselves.

-Take the time to get to know your team well, their procedures and their skills.
 Seek advice from other managers, their years of experience can help you explore your new responsibilities and develop your leadership skills.